jkpr/advent-of-code-2020/README.md

 Feel free to create a Github issue if you want to discuss anything!

+# Usage

+1. Clone this repo: `git clone https://github.com/jkpr/advent-of-code-2020`
+2. Change into the new directory: `cd advent-of-code-2020`
+3. Run `make env` to build the environment.
+4. Activate the environment with `source env/bin/activate`
+5. Run a CLI for day `N`'s code with `python3 -m advent.dayN`, e.g. `python3 -m advent.day1`.

+The CLI is common for each day.
+The main patterns for options are:

+- `-t` to run the code with `test_input.txt`
+- `-2` to run part 2
+- `-t -2` to run part 2 with `test_input.txt`

 # Day 1

 This is a warm up challenge.
 Python's standard library comes to the rescue with the [`itertools` library and `combinations` function][1a].